Titanic-minds-group-14/Kaggle-challenge-group-14/README.md

  Modeling & Evaluation
  ------------------------------
- Model Selection
-To predict the likelihood of passengers being transported to another dimension, we trained and evaluated multiple classification algorithms, focusing on a balance between accuracy, interpretability, and robustness.

- Models Trained:
+Models Used:
-Random Forest Classifier
+✅ Random Forest Classifier

-Ensemble tree-based method
+Tree-based ensemble model

-Robust to overfitting, handles mixed feature types well
+Handles mixed types well and robust to overfitting

 Feature importance used for interpretability

-CatBoost Classifier
+✅ CatBoost Classifier

-Gradient boosting on decision trees optimized for categorical features
+Gradient Boosted Decision Trees optimized for categorical features

-Excellent handling of missing values and label encoding
+Efficient with missing values and encoding

-Outperformed other models in validation F1-score
+Best performer in validation (F1-score)

-Logistic Regression
+✅ Logistic Regression

-Linear baseline model
+Linear model used as a baseline

 Fast to train and easy to interpret

-Useful as a benchmark

-All models were trained using stratified 3-fold cross-validation to ensure class balance and reduce variance in performance estimates.
+Helped evaluate added value of more complex models